pystiche/pystiche/paper.md

    rather than worrying about bugs in everything around it.

 `pystiche` provides built-in implementations of the most used NST techniques [@MV2014; @GEB2016; @LW2016].
-Furthermore, due its modular implementation, one is able to mix current state-of-the-art techniques with new ideas with ease.
-Finally, `pystiche`s core audience are researchers, but its easy-to-use user interface opens up the field of NST for recrational use by laypersons.
+Furthermore, due its modular implementation, it provides the ability to mix current state-of-the-art techniques with new ideas with ease.
+Finally, `pystiche`s core audience are researchers, but its easy-to-use user interface opens up the field of NST for recreational use by laypersons.

 # Acknowledgements